 Aromasin is used in adult females* who’ve gone through menopause and have received tamoxifen treatment in the past for their cancer.
 Specifically, it’s used for:

-- Adjuvant treatment† of early breast cancer in females who’ve gone through menopause.
-For this use, the breast cancer must be estrogen-receptor positive.
+- adjuvant treatment† of early breast cancer (for this use, the breast cancer must be estrogen-receptor positive)

-This article describes the dosage of Aromasin, including its form, strength, and how to take the drug.
+This article describes the dosage of Aromasin, as well as its strength, and how to take it.
 To learn more about Aromasin, see this in-depth article.

 * In this article, we use the term “female” to refer to someone’s sex assigned at birth.
 For information about the difference between sex and gender, see this article.

 † Adjuvant treatment is given after the original treatment, usually to lower the risk of the cancer returning.

 Below are details about Aromasin’s form, strength, and typical dosages.

 Aromasin comes as a tablet that is taken by mouth.